m-kupiec/compendium-typescript/README.md

 #### Exporting from Modules

-"Typically, exporting from a module involves adding properties to a value like exports or module.exports.
+"Typically, exporting from a module involves adding properties to a value like `exports` or `module.exports`.
 TypeScript allows you to use top-level export statements." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

 > if you exported a function like so:
 >